Wrestling: The Great Muta

 - Foreign Wrestling Heel

-- Hoist by His Own Petard: During a match with Jushin Thunder Liger, Muta ripped off part of Liger's outfit as well as his mask, only for Liger once he had done so to reveal his face covered with face paint similar to Muta's and to spray him with Green Mist into Muta's eyes.
+- Hoist by His Own Petard: During a match with Jushin Thunder Liger, Muta ripped off part of Liger's outfit and his mask, only to have Liger to reveal that his face was covered with face paint similar to Muta's and then spray Muta's eyes with Green Mist.

 - How Much More Can He Take: There's a reason The Muta Scale is named after him after his legendary brutal match with Hiroshi Hase.
 Not for the faint of heart.

 - I Know Judo: A judo champion and black belt, what was the reason he was contacted by Satoru Sayama and brought to NJPW.
 However, this was also the reason he ended leaving the company years after, as Antonio Inoki was avid to send legit wrestlers like him to fight in Mixed Martial Arts, and Muto was Genre Savvy enough to exit New Japan before being packed to face some MMA legend.